csc-training/GenieWebApp.jl/docs/src/genie/development.md

 ```

-## Generating a New MCV Application
+## Generating a New MVC Application
 We can create a new Genie Model-View-Controller (MCV) application using Genie's generator.

 ```julia-repl